 For example, let’s say that – in your transcripts – whenever a customer asks to know the agent’s name, the agent tells them their name e.g. “I’m Alice”, “I’m Bob”

 How might a system trained end-to-end on these transcripts behave?
 The most likely outcome is it comes up with a random name every time, or just plain gibberish.

 Here’s another example: Imagine if the transcripts collected were from a period of time where there is a special 2-for-1 offer for a product the client is selling.
 The system will not know when this offer is stopped, and continue telling customers (incorrectly) that they are eligible for this offer.

-Worse is that there would be no one reliable way of correcting the model, because the only way it can learn is through collecting more data, or editing the data you already have.
+Worse is that there would be no one reliable way of correcting the model because the only way it can learn is through collecting more data or editing the data you already have.

-Training on the behaviour of human agents poses another problem: you want your conversational AI to act differently to your human agents.
+Training on the behaviour of human agents poses another problem: you want your conversational AI to act differently from your human agents.
 There are some behaviours – such as being able to hand off the call to a human if the AI can’t support a certain intent, or becomes confused – that historical data does not contain.